Powers of Attorney Victoria

 The person or professional you nominate can keep your bills and finances in good order.

-We have assisted thousands of Victorians in preparing Power of Attorney documents that meet their personal needs.
-Types include:Â
+State Trustees has helped thousands of Victorians prepare Power of Attorney documents to meet their personal needs, including:

 1. Enduring Power of Attorney (Financial)